![]() |

 Great Gray Owl, Michigan's Upper Peninsula The Fun Stuff You Will Explore

-If your thing is flower photography, there are lots of ideas in the book to make your flower photos stand out from the crowd.
+California Poppies If your thing is flower photography, there are lots of ideas in the book to make your flower photos stand out from the crowd.
 You will learn how to take control of your camera in tricky lighting situations that will fool your camera meter (like the backlit photo above).
 You will explore how to use different focal lengths effectively.
-You will experiment with camera positions since a few feet, or even a few inches, can make a dramtic difference in your photos.
+You will experiment with camera positions since a few feet, or even a few inches, can make a dramatic difference in your photos.
 You will learn creative uses of depth of field for including the landscape around the flowers and how to make everything but the flower a gauzy blur.

 Pika in the Tundra, Rocky Mountain National Park, Colorado